crossbario/autobahn-js/doc/reference_wampv1.rst

 Publish the given event (which may be of simple type, or any JSON serializable object) to the given topic, specifying whether to exclude myself or not.

-.. js:function:: session.publish(topic, event, excludeMe)
+.. js:function:: wampSession.publish(topic, event, excludeMe)

    :param string topic: The URI or CURIE of the topic to publish to.
    :param object event: The event to be published.